-Two receiving water sites that are located on Chapmans Creek, downstream of the
+- Two receiving water sites that are located on Chapmans Creek, downstream of the quarry;

-quarry;
+- □ The Process Water Dam; and

-The Process Water Dam; and
+- □ In-pit sump (drop cut).

 Details of the monitoring program is provided in the following sections.

 5.5.1 Effectiveness of Water Management System